ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 Note that this still **doesn't give us a clue which of these student pairs actually cheated**, so we ***cannot use this insight to start accusing students***.
 But, we can use this insight to better prepare for the next exam by printing **different test versions**, having **more proctors** to watch out for cheating, or **including a required signature on an academic honesty agreement** on the exam's first page.

+# Limitations

+This technique **can help determine when some forms of cheating have occurred** but it still *has its limitations*, namely the following three.

+* First off, it **only factors in students with the same score sitting next to each other**.
+We can imagine a slightly modified version of this technique where we count a student seating pair of their grades are **within plus or minus 2% for example**.

+* Second, this technique will not detect **global cheating such as if half the class got access to the answer key before the exam**.
+For that we need to **analyze more the grade distribution**.

+* Third, this technique will not detect **single-student cheating** such as the classic case where a student brings in an illegal note sheet.
+In this case, an **analysis of this student's past performance in the class versus his/her current exam grade** may be in order.

+---
+Thanks for reading and please leave comments below!